RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

 # How good is it though ?

 So far in this article, I've been glorifying DeepMind's engineers and they really deserve it, what they have done is once again breathtaking.
-However, unfortunately, some people have been pointing out some small imperfections (that some perfectionists would claim HUGE), that it is nevertheless worth mentioning !
-I would try to put to good use my knowledge about the game and the different articles and analysis I read to explain the
+However, unfortunately, some people have been pointing out some small imperfections (that some perfectionists would claim HUGE), that are  nevertheless worth mentioning !
+I would try to put to good use my knowledge about the game and the different articles and analysis I read to explain the hecks

 - WEIRD SIMPLE STRATEGY
 - WEIRD APM